-Friends say Truss had been terrorizing the family ever since he and Benson got into a fight a few weeks ago.
-The teen and his mother were attacked while buying snacks.
+Friends said Truss had been terrorizing the family ever since he and Benson got into a fight a few weeks before the shooting.

-Monday afternoon, as those who knew Juwan Benson say he was smart and funny and loved rapping and basketball, the south suburb has been left shaken by the violence.
+Those who knew Juwan Benson say he was smart and funny and loved rapping and basketball.
+The south suburb was left shaken by the violence.

 "Crime is at its lowest here in the city of Harvey in over 17 years.
 This represents the first homicide ending May," said Sean Howard.